Equinix Helps Solve Application Data Constraints

 We are still universally subject to one bottleneck: the speed of light.
 We can only move data at the speed light, and the more distance data must travel, the more latency (or delay) we introduce.
 Most applications "break" (and from an end-user point of view, slow is broken) once there is too much latency between the application and its storage.
 This is the data locality conversation.

 How does one solve data locality constraints, you might ask?
-Introducing the world's leading digital infrastructure company: Equinix.
+WWT is excited to introduce our partner: Equinix.
 Equinix allows you to put your storage as close to the cloud as possible without putting it in the cloud, thus eliminating the latency that would break the application(s).
 Putting storage in close proximity to the public cloud also allows organizations to take advantage of all the storage performance improvements (control), get the best benefits of using the public cloud (flexibility), avoids cloud lock-in (flexibility/control) and enables multicloud options for integrating with the hyperscalers (flexibility/control).